pwsdc/pwsdc.github.io/content/posts/2023-06-02-first-june-meeting.md

 - People could contribute front end designs
 - Anyone interested in the website will meet on Thursday @5:00 PM to talk about stacks and technologies

 _Note_: The website repo is started.
 It's a React app.
 Check out [the repo here](https://github.com/pwsdc/new-website).
-Contributions welcome.
+Contributions are welcome.

 We know we want to make sure the website can still support content in markdown format.

-# Agenda Next Meeitng
+# Agenda Next Meeting

 ### Game Club Game Jam